-Taking a product “off grid” and having the piece of mind that it will continue to work year after year at the highest level is no simple task.
+Taking a product off-grid and knowing that it will continue to work year after year at the highest level is no simple task.

-Understanding the power budget of your system is a crucial piece of creating a successful solar-powered product.
+Understanding the power budget of your system is crucial to creating a successful solar-powered product.

 Daily Device Power Consumption